mikok90/coconomics-v2/PROJECT_CONTEXT.md

 - ✅ PWA with custom "C" logo
 - ✅ All deployed to Production

-### What Needs to Be Added (Next Session):
+### Recently Added (2025-12-05 Evening):
-- ⏳ Sector Allocation Pie Chart
+- ✅ Sector Allocation Pie Chart - WORKING
-- ⏳ Portfolio Performance Chart (over time)
+- ✅ Portfolio Performance Chart - WORKING
-- ⏳ Loading Spinners (visual feedback)
+- ⏳ Loading Spinners - Component exists but not integrated

 ### How to Add Features Without Breaking:
 1. Read this file first